Sasha192/devops-stuff/README.md

 What is done
 - OpenVPN:
     - [x] setting up OpenVPN Cluster with one server
+      - TODO: client .ovpn does not work properly
     - [ ] setting up HA OpenVPN Cluster in the same subnet